seanslma/maki/Python/Blog/BestPractices.md

-# Python Programing Bets Practice
+# Python Programing Best Practice

 ## make action on your goal
 Don't just read -- read, create, then think about it and improve it.